Planting Basics: Make Basic Potting Soil

 Soil NOT Dirt

 Dirt is what you vacuum from your carpet.
-Soil is a combination of inorganic material derived from the underlying rock in your area, organic material, bacteria, fungi, plants and animals (living and dead) and all their chemical secretions, air and water, interwoven into a living matrix that provides anchorage and nutrients for the plants you want to grow.
+The soil is a combination of inorganic material derived from the underlying rock in your area, organic material, bacteria, fungi, plants and animals (living and dead) and all their chemical secretions, air, and water, interwoven into a living matrix that provides anchorage and nutrients for the plants you want to grow.
 Without soil there would be no plants; without plants, there would be no life (as we know it) on this planet.